Fazle Hasan Shishir

 Fazle Hasan Shishir (ফজলে হাসান শিশির) is a Bangladeshi film producer, director.
-In the 2018-19 fiscal year, he received govt. film grant for the short film Jhiripoth Periye, which he directed.
-In the 2024-25 fiscal year, he received the grant as a producer for the feature film Suraiya, directed by Robiul Alam Robi and story and script written by Shibabrata Barman.
+He received govt. film grant for the short film Jhiripoth Periye, which he directed.
+As a producer, he received the World Cinema Fund 2025 for the feature film Suraiya, directed by Robiul Alam Robi and story and script written by Shibabrata Barman.
 This film project was also selected for the Asian Project Market 2023 at the Busan International Film Festival.
 Forget Me Not and Cafe Desire are films where he serves as executive producer and released on the OTT platform Chorki.

 Birth and education

 Shishir was born in Mymensingh, Bangladesh.
 He completed his Bachelor of Arts in English Language & Literature from Jatiya Kabi Kazi Nazrul Islam University in Bangladesh in 2016.
 Following his undergraduate studies, he pursued a Master of Arts in Film Studies at Jadavpur University in Kolkata, India, graduating in 2020.
 In 2023, Shishir received a scholarship to study film producing at the Busan Asian Film School, Busan, South Korea.